jamiemonty/CPP_AStar-Project/README.md

 ### Motivation
 A* is widely used in robotics, game development, and navigation systems because it can find an optimal path while exploring far fewer nodes than Dijkstra's algorithm.
 This project demonstrates understanding of:
 - Heuristic search algorithms using $$f(n) = g(n) + h(n)$$
-- Object-oriented design in C++by using methods and classes (Encapsulation)
+- Object-oriented design in C++ by using methods and classes (Encapsulation)
 - STL container usage (vectors, maps, priority queues)
 - Algorithm efficiency considerations (nodes expanded & execution time)